jpmacdonald/apl/docs/maintainer_guide.md

 ## Regenerating the Index

-If you manually edit TOML files, regenerate the binary index:
+If package definitions are modified manually, the binary index must be regenerated:

 ```bash
 cargo run --release --bin apl-pkg -- index